kaievns/the-log/posts/lead/drafts/leaders-managers-executives.md

 If you want to address collected technical debt, hire a tech lead.
 Want to restructure an ecosystem, hire a principal engineer.
-Want to re-build processes, hire a HoE or CTO.
-Want to re-build a company culture, hire a leader type CEO;
+Want to re-build processes, hire a HoE.
+Want to rebuild the culture, hire a CTO.
-as opposed to a general manager type.

 The thing to understand about leaders is that they are not here to make friends.
 They are here to inflict damage.
 More likely than not they will make enemies.